zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 validated under the consensus rules corresponding to the expected branch ID for that height.

-Incoming blocks with unknown heights (because at least one block header in their parent chain is unknown) MAY be cached for future consideration after all their parents have been received.
+Incoming blocks with unknown heights (because at least one block header in their parent chain is unknown) MAY be cached, so that they can be reconsidered in the future after all their parents have been received.

 Chain reorganization
 ````````````````````